thunderbird/developer-docs/thunderbird-development/fixing-a-bug/README.md

 # Fixing a Bug

-All the issues, bugs, work in progress patches, or updates related to Thunderbird, are listed on [BugZilla](https://bugzilla.mozilla.org), and are properly organized per **Product**, **Component**, and **Status**.
+All the issues, bugs, work in progress patches, or updates related to Thunderbird, are listed on [Bugzilla](https://bugzilla.mozilla.org), and are properly organized per **Product**, **Component**, and **Status**.

-## Create a BugZilla Account
+## Create a Bugzilla Account

-Creating an account is necessary in order to submit patches, leave comments, and interact with any other aspect of BugZilla.
+Creating an account is necessary in order to submit patches, leave comments, and interact with any other aspect of Bugzilla.
 If you're currently using a username in one of our Matrix chat rooms \(e.g. [\#maildev](https://chat.mozilla.org/#/room/#maildev:mozilla.org)\), we recommend saving your profile name with the current format `Firstname Lastname (:username)` in order to be easily searchable and allow the Thunderbird team to offer better support.

 ## Find a Bug